aiditto/tryst/README.md

 * Tomelilla Kommun

 Private consultant companies offering their time and expertise to Vinnova-funded projects:
-* Sylog AB
+* Sylog AB (significant pro bono contributions, we are so thankful ❤️)
-* Yabs AB (Young Aces by Sylog)
+* Yabs AB (Young Aces by Sylog, significant pro bono contributions, we are so thankful ❤️)
 * Nidulus AB (early involvment in setting up the user interface and application structure)

-And of course the founders and the nationand and international advisory boards of
+And of course the founders, the national advisory board, and the international advisory board of
 * AIDITTO AB

 🚀